JBShady/COD5-Remastered/README.md

 * All maps use the proper model where an attachment is fitted under the barrel even when a grenade is not loaded

 #### Trench Gun
-* Slight buff allowing both the un-upgraded and upgraded versions to deal extra damage for headshots, previously shotguns had no multipliers
+* Slight buff allowing both the un-upgraded/upgraded versions to deal extra damage for headshots, previously shotguns had no multipliers except for the upgraded Trench Gun

 #### Double-Barreled Shotgun
-* Slight buff allowing both the un-upgraded and upgraded versions to deal extra damage for headshots, previously shotguns had no multipliers
+* Slight buff allowing both the un-upgraded/upgraded versions to deal extra damage for headshots, previously shotguns had no multipliers
 * Removed Trench Gun ejecting shell effect as the shells are only disposed of when reloading
 * (Upgraded) Fixed capitalization in the name
 * Fixed small gaps in the model by the hammer
 * Uses the model with the smaller grip that does not clip through the player hand

 #### Sawed-Off Double-Barreled Shotgun
-* Slight buff allowing both the un-upgraded and upgraded versions to deal extra damage for headshots, previously shotguns had no multipliers
+* Slight buff allowing both the un-upgraded/upgraded versions to deal extra damage for headshots, previously shotguns had no multipliers
+* Small damage boost to both un-upgraded/upgraded version so that this version is a little stronger than the normal double barrel, but with a wider and less accurate fire spread
 * Removed Trench Gun ejecting shell effect, as the shells are only disposed of when reloading
 * Removed "w/ Grip" from the name
-* Small damage boost to both un-upgraded and upgraded version so that this version is a little stronger than the normal double barrel, but with a wider and less accurate fire spread
 * Uses the model with the smaller grip that does not clip through the player hand

 #### Thompson